 But when the project calls for an object-oriented language, which one should you use?
 That choice could make or break a project.
 Choose the wrong language and you (or your developers) will struggle to get anything accomplished.
 With the right language, everything flows exactly as it should.

-Let’s take a look at the object-oriented languages your developers should be working with.
+We will take a closer look at the object-oriented languages your developers should be working with and why.
 But first, let’s find out exactly what this type of programming language is.

-It’s important to understand the concept of object-oriented programming.
-Object-oriented programming is also known as OOP, and was even the name of a project in Douglas Coupland’s famous novel “Microserfs.”
+First, it is important to understand the concept of object-oriented programming.
+Also known as OOP, it was even the name of a project in Douglas Coupland’s famous novel “Microserfs.”

 How do we simplify that?
 Easy: